I have been buying baby wipes ever since my kids were born. Even though they are in school now, it’s still something I keep on my shopping list!

 Yes, they are wonderful for wiping those lil‘ baby buns, but there are so many more fun and non-traditional uses for baby wipes too!

-Following are just some of my favorite ways to use baby wipes, now that my kids are no longer needing them for their original primary purpose.
+Go check out some of my favorite Creative Ways to Use Baby Wipes, now that my kids are no longer needing them for their original primary purpose. 🙂

 Baby wipes are great for cleaning tools for polymer clay or even paint….
 I use them allot … also works out cheaper when you make your own baby wipes !